programs-page-banner-img

 Infectious Disease Prevention

-infectious diseases like COVID-19 and the flu can spread quickly among farmworkers, especially in employer provided housing and transportation.
-See below for educational materials for workers, educational materials for employers, and promising practices by employers.
+Infectious diseases like COVID-19 and the flu can spread quickly among farmworkers, especially in employer-provided housing and transportation.
+See below for educational materials for workers and employers, as well as promising practices by employers.

 Resources for Farmworkers